Cultural Affairs Office

 About Houston Arts Alliance

 Houston Arts Alliance (HAA) is a local arts and culture organization whose principal work is to implement the City of Houston’s vision, values, and goals for its arts grantmaking and civic art investments.
-HAA’s work is conducted through contracts with the City of Houston, overseen by the Mayor’s Office of Cultural Affairs.
+HAA’s work is conducted through contracts with the City of Houston, overseen by The Mayor’s Office of Cultural Affairs.
 HAA also executes privately funded special projects to meet the needs of the arts community, such as disaster preparation, research on the state of the arts in Houston, and temporary public art projects that energize neighborhoods.
 In short, HAA helps artists and nonprofits be bold, productive, and strong.
 To learn more about HAA, visit www.houstonartsalliance.com and follow us on Facebook & Instagram @HoustonArtsAlliance.